Use Fitbit to track not only your steps and activity but also the food that you eat. This article explains how to create, edit, and manage food plans.

 What type of food database does Fitbit use?

-We have comprehensive food databases for the United States, Canada, Mexico, Australia, France, Germany, Spain, Italy, Korea, China, and the United Kingdom.
-The database includes simple common items from our partner database, packaged items from national and regional brands, and menu items from restaurant chains.
+We have comprehensive food databases for the United States, Australia, Canada, China, France, Germany, India, Italy, Korea, Mexico, Philippines, Singapore, Spain, and the United Kingdom.
+The database includes simple generic items from our partner database, packaged items from national and regional brands, and menu items from restaurant chains.
 We update the database regularly with new foods.

 Our international food database for Taiwan has simple common items translated into the local language.